Established in 2006 in San Jose, California. Serving Houston, Texas since 2012.

 Yes, we automate any task and process whenever we can as we want to make software and computer work smarter and harder for you, 24x7.
 Why not?
 Let the machines work for us.

 Global Talent Utilization

 Beside our local people, by utilizing global talent people we can work around the clock to shorten our delivery time and to minimize the cost for our clients while maintaining a high local presense and communication with our Hands-on approach.

 We Promise You

-* Predictable and affordable cost: professional computer support for less than $1 a day per computer.
+* AFFORDABLE: professional computer support and maintenance for less than a dollar a day.

 Design & Development

 - New Website, Shopping, and Web Application

 - Software Testing (QA)

 - Offline and Online Data Backup, Archiving, Restore